 Cervical Kyphosis and Lumbar Hyperlordosis are Common in Scoliotic Patients

 The reasonable limits for a kyphotic thoracic curve are those measuring about 20-40 degrees.
 Similarly, curves that are less than 20 degrees or greater than 40 degrees are considered abnormal.
 Why are these curves important for those diagnosed with scoliosis?
 For the spine to function properly, it requires precise angulation or curves within acceptable ranges.
 Too much of a curve or not enough curve leads to issues that complicate scoliosis recovery.
 The unique point is that scoliotic patients often present with a hyperlordotic lumbar curve and a kyphotic cervical curve.
-Furthermore, the vast majority of scoliotic patients either have a flattening or a significant reduction in their thoracic curve (kyphotic curve).
+Furthermore, most scoliotic patients either have a flattening or a significant reduction in their thoracic curve (kyphotic curve).
 Proper alignment of spinal bones is not possible unless the spinal curves are within acceptable, normal limits.

 In our center, we pay close attention to the spinal curves of scoliotic patients.
 We have noted significant clinical successes when spinal curve issues are addressed.
 In other words, the comprehensive care you get from us is further enhanced with our assessments of your spinal curves.
 Therefore, the care you get in one of our centers will include therapeutic procedures and home care instructions targeting excesses or insufficiencies in the normal contours of your spine.
 Ours is a holistic method of scoliosis treatment that combines multiple principles and methodologies for better results as it considers all your spinal curves.
 Contact us now for the best-targeted treatment of Lordosis, Kyphosis, and Scoliosis in Malaysia.